pasciaks/sabio/scrum.md

         [X] FINISHED Friends Tests [CREATE, READ, UPDATE, DELETE]

          Login to set cookie appropriate to test suite...
-00:00.039	Passed
          *** SHOULD ERROR AND FAIL *** to CREATE a new...
-00:00.094	Passed Should CREATE a new friend and set an Id.
-00:00.146	Passed Get READ recent added friend by id.
-00:00.371	Passed UPDATE a friend.
-00:00.111	Passed
+         Should CREATE a new friend and set an Id.
+         Get READ recent added friend by id.
+         UPDATE a friend.
-         Successfully DELETE a friend	                        00:00.420	Passed
+         Successfully DELETE a friend
          *** SHOULD FAIL TO GET *** Deleted friend by ...
-00:00.110	Passed
-         READ - Gets an Array of friends	                00:00.233	Passed Login to set cookie as developer user without...
-00:00.032	Passed Gets an Array of friends	                        00:00.224	Passed Always passes	                                        00:00.001	Passed
+         READ - Gets an Array of friends
+         Login to set cookie as developer user without...
+         Gets an Array of friends
+         Always passes
          Login to set cookie appropriate to administra...
-00:00.031	Passed Should get page of friends with 2 records.
+         Should get page of friends with 2 records.
 If...
-00:00.104	Passed Logs Out Successfully
+         Logs Out Successfully

-         [X] Code review on integration testing and quick questions on login/sql responses
+         [X] Code review on integration testing and questions on login/sql responses

          [x] Rewrote [Address] service to single class method, implemented Addresses Address and google map.